 These changes can make your bag system fit differently and uncomfortable.
 If this happens, contact your WOC nurse.
 They may recommend a bag system that is more flexible and moves with your body.

 You may also want to choose a more flexible bag system if your bag system is uncomfortable when bending, twisting, or exercising.
-Your WOC Nurse will help you find the system that works best for your body and your activities.
+Your WOC nurse will help you find the best plan for your body and your activities.

 Placement of your bag system

-Position your bag so that it points downward and can be tucked into your pants or underwear.
-You can also fold it, if you prefer.
+Position your bag to point downward and be tucked into your pants or underwear.
+You can also fold it if you prefer.